JulianSobott/networking/docs/external/Getting_started.rst

 After you installed the package you can start setting up your project.
 There are some parts you always need to add to your project.
 This tutorial will guide you through all necessary parts, \
 will explain them and shows alternatives.
-At the end of this tutorial you will have a extraordinary login application.
+At the end of this tutorial you will have a login application.
 The focus is to introduce \
 the networking library and not how to write a secure login application.
 At the end of this site you will find the \
 complete code.